 Living in most pre-modern towns was not necessarily a healthy option.
 In the days before the importance of public hygiene was properly understood the concentration of thousands of people within a very small area posed major hazards to life.
 Inadequate waste disposal systems caused vermin to flourish and diseases to spread.
 Houses collapsed at an alarming rate, and fire could sweep through crowded streets with devastating speed.
 Nevertheless, in all pre-modern societies townsfolk were on average wealthier, better educated and more open to new ideas than were their rural cousins.

 The large populations of cities give an audience to poets, dramatists, and musicians.
 Their religious life calls for artisans, artists and architects.
-Their wealth gives employment to skilled textile workers, furniture makers and jewellers.
-The existence of town and cities has allowed temples, churches, mosques, palaces, schools, universities, research centres, theatres, concert halls, museums, art galleries and all manner if cultural institutions to flourish.
+Their wealth gives employment to skilled textile workers, furniture makers and jewelers.
+The existence of town and cities has allowed temples, churches, mosques, palaces, schools, universities, research centers, theaters, concert halls, museums, art galleries and all manner if cultural institutions to flourish.
 The emergence of urban societies opened up vast new horizons for humankind; even redefined what it is to be human.